georgebina/ghd-wiki/README.md

 # GitHub + DITA based WIKI example (ghd-wiki)

-This project shows a basic Wiki implementation baased on GitHub as content repository, Travis for automatic builds, XSLT as scripting language and DITA as the source format.
+This project shows a basic Wiki implementation based on GitHub as content repository, Travis for automatic builds, XSLT as scripting language and DITA as the source format.

 The content stays in the *master* branch in the `wiki` subfolder and you can place there DITA topics which will be automatically published by *travis* to HTML using the `publish/publish.xsl` XSLT script and commited on the *gh-pages* branch which is served by *GitHub Pages* as a website.